 On entry to Bradon Forest our broad and balanced curriculum enables students to explore a wide range of skills and activities developing expertise ready for further education and future employment.
-Following the National Curriculum in Years 7, 8 and 9 students study a range of courses including: English, Mathematics, Science, PE, Languages (French and German), History, Geography, Religious Studies, Global Citizenship, Music, Art, Drama, Computing and Design and Technology.
+Following the National Curriculum in Years 7, 8 and 9 students study a range of courses including: English, Mathematics, Science, PE, Languages (French and German), History, Geography, Religious Studies, Personal Development, Music, Art, Drama, Computing and Design and Technology.
 A term by term curriculum overview is available on our Key Stage 3 page.

 Parents and students are provided with assessment information three times per year.
 The reports will include their Attitudes to Learning and Attitude to Quality of Work (including homework).
 See our Assessment page for more detail.

 KEY STAGE 4

-All students take a core set of subjects including: English, Mathematics, Double Science, Global Citizenship and Core PE.
+All students take a core set of subjects including: English, Mathematics, Double Science, Personal Development and Core PE.
 To challenge our students, we also offer: Biology, Chemistry and Physics as individual GCSEs.
 Alongside the core offer, students choose from a range of option subjects.
 All select to study History or Geography and we strongly encourage students to choose a language from either French or German.

-Other options include: Art, Business Studies, Religious Studies, Food and Nutrition, Computing, Creative iMedia, Design and Technology, PE, Drama, Music, Media Studies and Health and Social Care.
+Other options include: Art, Business Studies, Religious Studies, Food and Nutrition, Computing, Creative iMedia, Design and Technology, PE, Drama, Music, Media Studies and Sociology.
 A term by term curriculum overview is available on our Key Stage 4 page.

 Students, parents and carers are provided with assessment information four times a year in Key Stage 4.
 The reports will include their Attitudes to Learning and Attitude to Quality of Work (including homework).
 See our Assessment page for more detail.

 Background information on the National Curriculum can be viewed here.